NYSE:

 Stock Mine and Gap Stock Mine and Gap

-The Stock Mine Deep (the depth extension of the Stock Mine) and the Gap Zone had very little previous drilling.
+The Stock Main consists of Stock Mine Deep (the depth extension of the Stock Mine) and the Gap Zone, which had very little previous drilling.
 Holes drilled in 2018 targeted:

 • underneath the historical mine workings testing for the extension of the Stock Mine mineralization at depths from approximately 320 to 700 m below surface; and